Employee health and safety

-Initiatives to eliminate accidents resulting in lost work time
+Initiatives toward elimination of accidents resulting in lost work time

 We are transforming our safety culture and creating safe workplaces to eliminate accidents that result in lost work time and to ensure we never forget the lessons learned from the January 8 explosion.
 We are restructuring our workplace safety by preventing recurrence of fires and explosions, and improving workplaces that have high risk of serious accidents.
 We have also improved communication with in-plant operators, and have enhanced support systems by listening to any issues about work difficulties.

-Frequency and number of accidents and lost work time
+Frequency rate and number of accidents resulting in lost work time

 Work inspections with top management

-During fiscal 2016, we carried out work inspections on furnaces in all our plants.
-Led by the chairman and president themselves, this company-wide initiative was implemented to help prevent any recurrence of an explosion by inspecting work procedures and offering advice following Toyota’s genchi genbutsu (on-site, hands-on experience) approach.
+During fiscal 2017, we carried out work safety inspections at accident sites in all our plants.
+Led by the chairman and president themselves, this company-wide initiative was implemented to help prevent any recurrence of an accident by inspecting work procedures and offering advice following Toyota’s genchi genbutsu (on-site, hands-on experience) approach.

 Creation of safe worksites